OneCricketeer/apache-kafka-connect-docker/README.md

 ### Scaling up

-Redo the tutorial with more input data and partitions and increase `max.tasks` of the connector.
+Redo the tutorial with a new topic having more than one partition.
+Produce more input data to it, then increase `max.tasks` of the connector.
 Notice that the `partition` field in the output may change (you may need to produce data multiple times to randomize the record batches).

 ### Scaling out